support-alumni/SignUP/ReadMe2.md

 # UNT Alumni Signup

-This project is a web application that allows UNT alumni to sign up using their email or LinkedIn account.
+This page is a webpage that allows UNT alumni to sign up using their email or LinkedIn account.

 ## Features